How to Stop Gambling Addiction

 If you want to help a gambling addict, do the following steps:

-1. Identify the cause of addiction.
+- Identify the cause of addiction.
 Why is the person gambling?
 Try to go deeper than just winning money.
-A tip is to ask; what happens when the person gambles?
+A tip is to ask: what happens when the person gambles?
 How does it feel?
 What does the person think about it, then?
 If you need more inspiration, we recommend doing the Happiness Test!

-3. On QuitGamble.com, you find 15 courses created to help people ease their pain.
-Some of them deal with social parts of life, others about health, boredom, and lack of meaning.
+- On QuitGamble.com, you can find 15 courses created to help people ease their pain.
+Some deal with the social parts of life, others with health, boredom, and lack of meaning.
 You can sign up for a free trial membership today!

 Good Luck!